-How Perception Constructs Reality: A Penetrative Analysis of Saññā in Early Buddhism Reflections by Bhante Dr. Chandima
+118 (Day) How Perception Constructs Reality: A Penetrative Analysis of Saññā in Early Buddhism | Study Notes from BMV Monday Sutta Study with Bhante Dr. G. Chandima

 “Saññā bhikkhave veditabbā, saññānaṃ nidānasambhavo veditabbo, saññānaṃ vemattatā veditabbā, saññānaṃ vipāko veditabbo, saññānirodho veditabbo, saññānirodhagāminī paṭipadā veditabbā” ti iti kho panetaṃ vuttaṃ, kiñcetaṃ paṭicca vuttaṃ.

-This was said — but with reference to what was it said?”
+This was said — but with reference to what was it said?

 - As with kāma and vedanā, the Buddha applies the same sixfold penetrative framework to saññā.
-Perception is not merely a cognitive function — it is a conditioned process that must be fully known for liberation.
+Perception is not merely a cognitive function — it is a conditioned process that should be fully known for liberation.

 2. The Six Types of Perception